-The BenQ Zowie XL2540 is 240Hz gaming monitor with a TN panel that is full of gaming features.
-It is incredibly responsive due to the high refresh rate and exceptionally low input lag, and also has the ability to flicker the backlight to clear up motion.
-It supports FreeSync which allows the refresh rate to adjust to the game, however, the picture quality is below average, and the edges of the screen lose accuracy due to the narrow viewing angle.
+The BenQ ZOWIE XL2540 is 240Hz gaming monitor with a TN panel that is full of gaming features.
+It's incredibly responsive due to the high refresh rate and exceptionally low input lag, and also has the ability to flicker the backlight to clear up motion.
+It supports FreeSync variable refresh rate technology (VRR) which reduces screen tearing, however, the picture quality is below average, and the edges of the screen lose accuracy due to the narrow viewing angle.

 The monitor has a wide range of ergonomic adjustments available.
 The height, tilt, and swivel are all adjustable to suit any viewing area and the monitor can easily be rotated to portrait which is great.

-The contrast ratio of this BenQ XL2540 monitor is below average, as a result of the TN panel.
+The contrast ratio of this BenQ XL2540 monitor is mediocre, as a result of the TN panel.
 This results in blacks that may appear gray when viewed in a dark room.

 The SDR peak brightness is great.
 At around 460 nits for all window sizes, the image is bright enough for almost any use or to overcome glare.
 The brightness is almost constant due to the lack of local dimming or frame dimming.